International Agreement Worker Visa

 Frequently Asked Questions

-The application fee for the International Agreement Worker Visa is £259 per person, and there is no difference between applying from inside the UK or outside.
+The International Agreement Worker Visa application fee is £319 per person, and there is no difference between applying from inside the UK or outside.

-There are additional costs involved, including the healthcare surcharge (where relevant) which costs £624 per year.
+Additional costs are involved, including the healthcare surcharge (where relevant), which is £1035 per year.

-As well as this, you pay be required to pay to submit your biometric information (usually £19.20).
+In addition, you will be required to pay to submit your biometric information.

 You must also show that you meet the minimum financial requirement.

-In general, most cases will be processed within three weeks from outside the UK, or eight weeks if the application is made within the UK.
+Generally, most cases will be processed within three weeks from outside the UK or eight weeks if the application is made within the UK.

-It may be possible to pay for a faster decision under the priority processing time.
-You will be told if this is an option for you at the time of your application.
+Under priority processing time, paying for a faster decision may be possible.
+You will be told if this is an option at the time of your application.

 If you are an employer in the UK wishing to employ a worker, you must hold a valid Sponsor Licence.
 This qualifies you to issue a Certificate of Sponsorship and legally employ foreign nationals.